 Yes, you can get your heart broken.
 Sometimes literally.

 Having a committed partner can be lovely: you get emotional support, a friend on-call, and more frequent sexual gratification than you did as a single person.
 (Sorry, Don Jons, but it's true.)
 On the other hand, that same partner can drive you mad with strife and romantic discord.
 As it so happens, your one-and-only can affect more than just your mood swings: they can also have a drastic impact on your physical health.
 Whether it's bad stuff (like giving you chronic back pain) or good (like making you quit a noxious habit), here are the 11 science-backed ways that having a partner will affect your health.
-And for more relationship coverage, learn the 13 secrets you should always keep from your significant other.

 A study in mSystems found that cohabiting couples end up having starkly similar microbiomes.
 (That's the collection of bacteria that lives on your body and in your digestive tract.)
 According to the research, a computer algorithm was able to detect cohabiting couples with a whopping 86 percent accuracy.
 The study's authors are sure to point out that, when you think about it, this makes sense: Cohabiting couples share showers, after all.

 No matter how much you love your partner, they may be causing you pain—literally.
 A study in PLOS Medicine showed that partners of folks with depression were 19 percent more likely to suffer chronic pain, whether that's weakness, aches, or the chronic bugaboo that plagues more than 80 percent of us: lower back pain.